umarbsse/mern-react-signup-component/README.md

-# Mern (Mongo Express Reactjs Node) Stack application signup/create_user_account component
+# Mern Stack application signup component

 This project was bootstrapped with Mern Stack Modules used in react and express are listed bellow